pirxthepilot/wtfis/README.md

 and you will get results organized by panel, similar to the image above.

+If your terminal supports it, FQDN, domain, and IP headings are clickable hyperlinks that point to the appropriate pages on the VT or PT (RiskIQ) website.

 You can increase or decrease the maximum number of displayed IP resolutions with `-m NUMBER` or `--max-resolutions=NUMBER`.
 The upper limit is 10.
 If you don't need resolutions at all, set the number to `0`.

 To show all panels in one column, use the `-1` or `--one-column` flag.